vcolavin/blog/content/blog/2022/shortcuts/index.md

 ---
 title: Shortcuts I use a lot
 date: "2022-02-19"
-description: "They're not critical, but they're extremely useful"
+description: "They're not critical, but they are extremely useful."
 ---

 For most developers, the practice of software development is, at a basic level, typing.
 There are other ways of interacting with the computer, such as voice recognition software, which can be especially useful for disabled people.
 I am not an expert in that, though, so I will focus on the keyboard.